sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

-# Configuring the Microagent
+# Configuring the ShiftLeft Protect for Java Microagent

-The ShiftLeft Java Microagent runs out-of-the-box with default settings.
+The ShiftLeft Protect for Java Microagent runs out-of-the-box with default settings.
 Optionally you can configure the microagent for your environment.

 ## Configuration Options

 ### Defaults

-The ShiftLeft Java Microagent is configured with default settings that support core operations.
+The ShiftLeft Protect for Java Microagent is configured with default settings that support core operations.
 (The defaults are identified in context below.)

-The ShiftLeft Microagent supports various configuration mechanisms, including `shiftleft.json`, Java properties, or environment variables, each overriding the values of the previous.
+The ShiftLeft Protect for Java Microagent supports various configuration mechanisms, including `shiftleft.json`, Java properties, or environment variables, each overriding the values of the previous.

-> #### Note
->
-> Properties specified in the `shiftleft.json` file override the default.
+**Note**.
+Properties specified in the `shiftleft.json` file override the default.
 In addition, a property specified as a Java system property overrides that same property specified in the JSON file.
 Environment variables take precedence over both.

 ### JSON